numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 ----------------------------------------------------------------------

-We've seen that ``@`` makes matrix formulas dramatically easier to work with, and that matrix formulas are extremely important in general.
+We've seen that ``@`` makes matrix formulas dramatically easier to work with -- both for experts and non-experts -- and that matrix formulas are extremely important in general.
 But being important doesn't necessarily mean taking up a lot of code: if such formulas only occur in one or two places in the average numerically-oriented project, then it still might not be worth adding a new operator.

 When the going gets tough, the tough get empirical.
-To get a rough estimate of how useful the ``@`` operator will be, this table shows the rate at which different Python operators are used in the stdlib, and also in two high-profile numerical packages -- the scikit-learn machine learning library, and the nipy neuroimaging library -- normalized by source lines of code (SLOC).
+To get a rough estimate of how useful the ``@`` operator will be, the table below shows the rate at which different Python operators are actually used in the stdlib, and also in two high-profile numerical packages -- the scikit-learn machine learning library, and the nipy neuroimaging library -- normalized by source lines of code (SLOC).
 Rows are sorted by the 'combined' column, which pools all three code bases together.
-The combined column is thus strongly weighted towards the stdlib, which is much larger than both projects put together (stdlib: 411575 SLOC,
-scikit-learn: 50924 SLOC, nipy: 37078 SLOC). [#sloc-details]
+The combined column is thus strongly weighted towards the stdlib, which is much larger than both projects put together (stdlib: 411575 SLOC, scikit-learn: 50924 SLOC, nipy: 37078 SLOC). [#sloc-details]

 The **dot** row (marked ``******``) counts how common matrix multiply operations are in each codebase.